-# Pathwise gradient estimator
+# Pathwise Gradient Estimator

 Also known as the 'reparameterization trick'.

 Often the probability density can be rewritten as a deterministic function of a simpler probability density.
+Pathwise estimators work by transforming simple random samples (like standard normal) into samples from complex distributions using a deterministic function.

 $